ADMISSIONS CRITERIA | Doctor of Occupational Therapy

 Please note:

-• Applicants to the OTD program are considered for admission on a competitive basis.
+Applicants to the OTD program are considered for admission on a competitive basis.
 Satisfaction of basic requirements does not guarantee admission to the program.
-The admissions committee considers overall grade-point average, pre-requisite grade-point average, interview scores, and quality of courses taken.
+The admissions committee considers overall grade-point average, pre-requisite grade-point average, and interview scores.
 The committee chooses those considered most qualified for the study and practice of occupational therapy.

 Life experience, which consists of: